homieiot/convention/convention.md

 * A device can simply load default values from some configuration file.
 * A device can restore its previous state from some local storage.
 This is the recommended way.
 * A device may try to restore its state using MQTT.
-This can be done by subcribing to the respective channels.
+This can be done by subscribing to the respective channels.
   The controller could set all properties of a device once it becomes `ready`.
   An alternative way is to recover the state from other MQTT channels that are external to the Homie specification.
-* If a property is not critical for correct function, there is no need to recover it.
+* If a property is not critical for correctly functioning, there is no need to recover it.

 ### Device reconfiguration